mjouaiti/Code_Frontiers/README.md

     ./Graphical

-Before running ./Graphical, open the VREP file mico.ttt in the V-REP file.
+Before running ./Graphical, open the VREP file mico.ttt in the V-REP folder.